PleiadesBUW/PleiadesUserDocumentation/totp.md

 This step is only required **once**

-Log into any PLEIADES login node (whep users: please use higgs or top).
+Log into any PLEIADES login node (whep users: please use higgs, top, up, or down).
 **Check your quota** with `beegfs-ctl --getquota --gid $(id -g)` (whep users: use `quota $(id -u)`) and make sure you are not at the limit.

 Use the `google-authenticator` program to create a secret and QR code by answering a couple of questions.